KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
 3. `package.json` issue: No license field.
-4. No keywords in 'package.json'.
-We would use them as tags on the website.
+4. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.

 ### [MMM-WeatherAlerts by gjonesme](https://github.com/gjonesme/MMM-WeatherAlerts)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-WeatherAlerts.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.